-The update process described in this section uses the pg_upgrade utility to migrate from one version of the backing server to a more recent version. pg_upgrade facilitates migration between any version of Postgres (version 9.3 or later), and any subsequent release of Postgres that is supported on the same platform.
+The update process described in this section uses the pg_upgrade utility to migrate from one version of the backing server to a more recent version. pg_upgrade facilitates migration between any supported version of Postgres, and any subsequent release of Postgres that is supported on the same platform.